 - 1/2 teaspoon red chili powder

-- Combine all dals, wash and soak in approx. 4 cups of water for at least 30 minutes.
+- Combine all dals.
+Wash and soak in approx. four cups of water for at least 30 minutes.
+Drain the water.

-- In a pressure cooker add dal with 3 cups of water, salt, turmeric, ginger and cook on medium high heat.
+- Put three cups water into a pressure cooker and add salt, turmeric, and ginger.
+Cook on medium high heat.

-- As pressure cooker starts steaming, turn down the heat to medium and cook for about 7 minutes.
+- When the pressure cooker starts to steam, turn the heat down to medium and cook seven minutes.

 - Turn off the heat and wait until all the steam has escaped before opening the pressure cooker.
 Dal should be soft and mushy.

-- Mix dal, if needed, add more water to adjust thickness to your liking and cook for additional 3-4 minutes on low heat.
+- Mix dal, if needed, and add more water to adjust thickness to your liking.
+Cook another three to four minutes on low heat.
 Dal will thicken as it sits after cooking.
 So leave it more liquid than you want it to be.